Your child's healthcare provider

-will talk with you about treatment for cuts and wounds of the face that need more for cuts and wounds of the face that are:
+will talk with you about treatment for cuts and wounds of the face that need more right away for cuts and wounds on the face that are:

 Bleeding without stopping after 10 to 15 minutes of direct pressure, or that start to bleed again.
 On the eyelids or affect the